jht0664/CNN_WR/README.md

 # CNN_WR
 Convolutional Neural Network prediction for the phase behavior of three-dimensional Widom-Rowlinson (WR) Model

-# Folder
-init_mc/  make initial coordinates of WR model by random insertion in fixed volume.

 # Tutorial from A to Z
 ## A. generate an initial coordinate
 move to the tutorial folder

 > cd tutorial

 run generator for initial coordinate of random configuration of WR particles;
  in this example, the program tries to insert 512 A particles and 512 B particles (radius = 1*sigma) to satisfy number density 0.5 up to 1,000,000 insertion attempts output text file, init.ic, will be used for Monte Carlo simulation inpute file

 > python ../init_mc/gen_init.py -na 512 -nb 512 -d 0.55 -r 1 -mt 100000
 > mv init.ic composite.ic